fern-gossow/SpechtKL/README.md

 # SpechtKL
-_A MAGMA package for computing with the Kazhdan-Lusztig basis of Specht modules._
+_A MAGMA package for computing with the Kazhdan-Lusztig basis of Specht modules.
+Currently WIP._

 ## Introduction